NASW Is Your Most Powerful Social Work Resource

 Social workers turn to NASW for continuing education, credentials and certifications, and licensing support.
 NASW members receive discounted pricing on their professional development needs.

 Take free and discounted CE courses as an NASW member at the Social Work Online CE Institute.
 Search your practice area for relevant courses.

 NASW credentials and certifications show you meet national levels of excellence in your discipline.
 NASW members save hundreds on credentials and certifications.

 CE Tracker is an online tool that tells you exactly what you need to renew your license and tracks your progress along the way.
 It even suggests content to obtain the continuing education you need.
 NASW members receive discounted subscription rates.
-New NASW members get a free 90-day trial with their membership.

 Ethics and Legal Consultations

 NASW members facing job-related ethical dilemmas and social work-related legal issues can talk privately with NASW ethics and legal staff.
 These are free services that are highly valued by our members.

 When you join NASW, you help ensure that there’s a dedicated practice expert at the national level who advocates for you and for the populations and communities you serve and who works to get you practice tools that help you perform your job even better.